Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ### Creating a `TextureArray` manually

+!!! note
-**Note: it is now possible to use the [import tool](#using-the-import-tool) to set this up automatically.
-The following description explains how to do it manually.**
+    It is now possible to use the [import tool](#using-the-import-tool) to set this up automatically.
+The following description explains how to do it manually.

 Contrary to `CLASSIC4` shaders, you cannot directly assign individual textures with a shader that requires `TextureArray`.
 Instead, you'll have to import one.